fperez/fernandoperez.org/code/indefero_dreamhost.md

 entire project state consists of plain files, and we can simply rsync it nightly to a remote host for off-site backup.

-That\'s it.
-Every night the SQL database is backed up, and git gives us a revision history that is also very space efficient, as the gc step ensures that days with no real changes don\'t take any extra space on disk (I tested this).
+That's it.
+Every night the SQL database is backed up, and git gives us a revision history that is also very space efficient, as the gc step ensures that days with no real changes don't take any extra space on disk (I tested this).
 A regular rsync off-site ensures that I have the entire site state and history safely stored, should anything happen at Dreamhost.